 Phone calls are business opportunities you can afford to miss.
 They’re just too critical to your business.
 As statistics show, missing phone calls is also poor customer service.
 Poor customer service can not only cost you revenue but also hurt your brand.

 But you can do something about unanswered phone calls.
-Following the five-step plan discussed above can help you beat this difficult challenge and put your business on the road to success.
+Following the five-step plan discussed above can help you beat this problematic challenge and put your business on the road to success.
 That can help you not only survive but also thrive long-term.